xodio/xod/doc/execution.rst

 the new value as constant.
 It passes the signal along links causing connected nodes to be updated.
 They could initiate own output signals as a response to that input signal.
-These new signals are passed further, and the process is repeated until all nodes that depend directly or indirectly on the original signal are re-evaluated.
+These new signals are passed further, and the process is repeated until all nodes that immediately depend on the original signal are re-evaluated.
 Only after that the system can take in subsequent temperature signal to update again.